 Director of Operations

-Todd teaches Exploring Computer Science and IB-ITGS and is the current Esports Coordinator and coach for Steinmetz College Prep.
+Todd teaches Exploring Computer Science and IB-ITGS and is a coach for Chicago Public Schools.
 He is also on the IHSA Esports Advisory Committee tasked with getting esports sanctioned as an activity across the state.
 Interested in gaming since childhood, Todd currently plays League of Legends and FPS and RPG games on Xbox.
 He has played League since beta and has peaked ranked at Plat 3.
 He finds the competitive nature of esports useful for unlocking his students’ potentials.

 Naperville North and Naperville Central High Schools